JuliaCN/JuliaZH.jl/zh_CN/doc/src/manual/control-flow.md

 julia> sqrt_second(-9)
 ERROR: DomainError with -9.0:
-sqrt will only return a complex result if called with a complex argument.
+sqrt was called with a negative real argument but will only return a complex result if called with a complex argument.
 Try sqrt(Complex(x)).
 Stacktrace:
 [...]
 ```